List of cities in Tokyo Metropolis by population

 The following list sorts all cities (including towns and villages) in the Japanese metropolis of Tokyo with a population of more than 5,000 according to the 2020 Census.
 As of October 1, 2020, 31 places fulfill this criterion and are listed here.
 This list refers only to the population of individual cities, towns and villages within their defined limits, which does not include other municipalities or suburban areas within urban agglomerations.

 List

-The following table lists the 31 cities, towns and villages in Tokyo with a population of at least 5,000 on October 1, 2020, according to the 2020 Census.
+The following table lists the 61 cities, towns, villages and special wards in Tokyo, according to the 2020 Census.
 The table also gives an overview of the evolution of the population since the 1995 census.
+Officially, there has been no single Tokyo municipality since 1943.
+The listing for Tokyo in the table below is the combined population of the 23 special wards, which together form the former boundaries of Tokyo City before its merger with Tokyo Prefecture.

+Chiyoda is the political and legal centre of both the Tokyo Metropolis and Japan.